matthewzahra/Compilers-Assignment/README.md

+# Pascal Compiler extension to allow formal parameters to be arrays of arbitrary size.

 This is my final submission for the 2024 compilers assignment - the PDF "Matthew_Zahra_Compilers_Assignment.pdf" details the work that I completed.

 The compiler is written in OCaml and is for a version of Pascal.